run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_workspace_attach.md

 ## runai workspace attach

-Attach to a process that is already running inside an existing container.
+attach to a running container in a workspace job

 ```
-runai workspace attach WORKSPACE_NAME [flags]
+runai workspace attach [WORKLOAD_NAME] [flags]
 ```

 ### Examples

 ```
+# Attaching to the main worker of a workspace
+runai workspace attach workspace-01 --tty --stdin

-# Attaching to ubuntu workspace
+# Attaching to a specific pod of a workspace
-runai workspace attach ubuntu-wl --tty --stdin
+runai workspace attach workspace-01 --pod workspace-01-worker-1 --tty --stdin
 ```

 ### Options